 b01lers Purdue Capture the Flag Club!

-We are having two callouts this semester; if you can't make one, be at the other ;).
-They will be at Wednesday, August 24th 7:00PM EST and Friday, August 26th 7:00PM EST in WALC 1055.
+We are having two callouts this semester; if you can't make one, try attending the other ;)!
+The first is Tuesday, August 22nd at 7:00PM EST and the second is Thursday, August 24th at 7:00PM EST in WHTR 104.
 If you have been wanting to get involved, now is the perfect time to do it!

-Our weekly meetings occur Monday and Friday from 6:30pm-7:30pm in HAAS 111!
+Our weekly meetings occur Tuesday and Friday from 7:30pm-8:30pm in HAAS 111!
 Feel free to drop by!

 Welcome to the Purdue Capture The Flag Team!
 We are constantly learning and applying practical skills in web security, system security, reverse engineering, cryptography, and forensics to compete against other schools and teams in Capture The Flag competitions.
 You can find our global and national standings on CTFTime.